Jessica Carlson

 Jessica Carlson (born c.
-1993) is an American actress from New York City, known for her role as Rebecca the monkey girl in the Universal's Cirque du Freak: The Vampire's Assistant.
+1993) is an American actress from New York City, known for her role as Rebecca in the Universal's Cirque du Freak: The Vampire's Assistant.

 Career

 Besides Cirque du Freak, Carlson has been in "Wonder of the World" and Blue Dress, The Life Before Her Eyes, Goyta, the Law & Order episode "Angelgrove", and The Big C episode "Blue-Eyed Iris".
 She played Laurie in an equity production of Brighton Beach Memoirs at the Emelin theater in Larchmont.
 Carlson also played Liesel Meminger in a "movie trailer" for the novel The Book Thief at the Teen Book Video Awards.

 For her role in Cirque du Freak, Carlson won Best Supporting Actress in a Feature Film at the 2010 Young Artist Awards.

 She attended Wesleyan University and The New School.